arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

-Then, you just need to serialize those violations and give them to your front application to print errors to users.
-That is what I call superficial validation.
-It makes sure that all domain objects (value objects, aggregates, and so on) will be instantiated without throwing any exception.

-## Business validation
-Keep in mind that domain validation only works with a single account because account aggregate only represents the account of a single user.
+The first step is done!
+Thanks to those static validators, we apply domain validation on command properties to ensure we can instantiate domain objects like value objects and aggregate.
+But domain validation only works with a single account because account aggregate only represents the account of a single user.
 For instance, an account cannot validate if a username is unique because it needs to be aware of the rest of the created account.

-To achieve that we will still use the Symfony validator with a custom validation constraint.
-It allows us to use all application services (like repositories for instance) to apply the rest of the business rules defined by our business expert.
+We cannot use the static validators We cannot validate if a username is already used by another user thanks to static validators because those constraints cannot have dependencies.

+To check if a username is used by another user we will need to ask the repository if an account already exists with the given username.
+That’s why we will need to create a custom validation constraint because those constraints are declared as services and they can depend on other application services.

 ```php
 /** @Annotation */